SonnyBonds/wilco/README.md

 lib.ext<extensions::Gcc>().compilerFlags += "-Wno-everything";

 // Projects have a set of exported properties that can be used by "consumers" of the project
-// For example, we want dependents to link with our static library output: lib.exports.libs += lib.output;
+// For example, we might want dependents to get the library's include path as well: lib.exports.includePaths += "lib/include";

 // A project that wants to use the library imports it.
 This applies all the
-// properties in its exports section. application.import(lib);
+// properties in its exports section.
+It also adds a dependency link between
+// the projects so that output of the dependency is added to the linker input
+// of dependent projects.
+application.import(lib);

 // Bundles of project properties not attached to a project can also be created,